aristocrats/sikky/README.md

 `npm@types` are used by default.
 No need for exstra installation.

+## Continuous integration (CI)

+Only Travis CI and Circle CI are supported.
+Configured in the same manner as Angular and React, so easy to make your own personal changes.

+## Test-driven development (TDD)

+It's integrated a watch task for `TypeScript`, and a `tdd` task for the `Mocha+Chai testing stack`.

+## Code coverage

+Code coverage will probably not be integrated because I may end up blocking for your own configuration.

+## Server testing

+ Server testing with Mocha will not be integrated because there are too many different ways to do it and I have no idea what configuration you prefer :)

 ## Async/await

 Async/await are only supported for TS 2.0 with target set to `ES6` or `ES2015`.
+The TypeScript compiler only support transpilling async / await down to ES2015, and then the Microsoft team recommend Babel for ES5 bundling.
+This is out of the scope for this boilerplate.